 No change from the previous publication and there are no plans for further development of this indicator.

-Following the adoption of the Strategic Plan for Biodiversity 2011-2020 by the Conference of the Parties to the Convention on Biological Diversity (CBD) in 2010, the UK biodiversity indicators were reviewed, and a programme of work was put in place to develop and refine the indicator set for future reporting to the CBD.
+Following the adoption of the Strategic Plan for Biodiversity 2011 to 2020 by the Conference of the Parties to the Convention on Biological Diversity (CBD) in 2010, the UK biodiversity indicators were reviewed, and a programme of work was put in place to develop and refine the indicator set for future reporting to the CBD.
 In the review, a small number of gaps were identified where there were no current indicators for particular CBD goals and targets.
 One such gap related to indicators for reporting on climate change adaptation.